 Imagery is a commonly used device that kindles the aesthetic pleasure of the readers.
 In ‘Romance’, the poet has used imagery leisurely throughout the poem to convey the intended idea.
 Descriptions like “loves to nod and sing”, “shadowy leaves”, “an hour with calmer wings” give a vivid portrayal of the poet’s opinion about romance.

 The poem ‘Romance’ itself is an extended metaphor.
 The poet compares romance to the different attributes of ‘birds’.
 In the beginning, it is portrayed as a bird that is quite calm by nature.
 Very passive indeed for it ‘loves to nod and sing’, looks like ‘a painted paroquet’ amongst the shadowy leaves.
-As time progress becomes something of very responsible which doesn’t have time for the idle things that are mentioned in the first stanza.
+As time progress becomes something of very responsible that doesn’t have time for the idle things that are mentioned in the first stanza.